weathernews/LOOPTSP/README.md

 | LONG_BEACH         | 68            | SEATTLE      | 4 (4 + 68%4)     |
 | SEATTLE            | 72            | TOKYO        | 28 (22 + 72%22)  |
 | TOKYO              | 100           |              |                  |

+# Submissions

+## Results of Planning
+Ideal date file for actual setting is "data/cost.csv."

+Please, submit voyage plans whose start ports are the follwing and "Elapsed dates" of these plans.

+- TOKYO
+- OSAKA
+- SEATTLE
+- HONGKONG
+- THURSDAY_ISLAND

+A format example is "data/sample/voyage_plan.txt."

+The submission file name of each start port is "'START\_PORT\_NAME'\_voyage\_plan.txt", like "TOKYO\_voyage\_plan.txt."

+## Description for Algorithm

 # Scripts